Daniel-191/Daniel-191/README.md

 <h3 align="center">Password Generator</h3>

 <p align="center">
   A Password Generator written in C++ with a terminal and GUI version.
-Windows based.
+Windows-based.
 </p>

 <div align="center">
   <a href="https://github.com/DanielJones02/Password-Generator" class="button">View Project</a>
 </div>

 # More about me and my projects